-The Drama in the Schools program is a partnership between the school (administration, teacher and students) and Victory Gardens.
-During our flagship program, experienced teaching artists partner with classroom teachers to lead students through sessions that encourage them to find and use their voices.
+The Drama in the Schools program is a partnership between the school and Victory Gardens focusing on storytelling, character, and playwriting.
+In this program, experienced teaching artists partner with classroom teachers to lead students through sessions that encourage them to find and use their voices.

 “I was able to tell a story that needed to be told and get my emotions out.” —Student, Lincoln Park HS